adamcatley/adamcatley.github.io/docs/AirTag.md

     >*"The Find My network is end-to-end encrypted so that only the owner of a device has access to its location data"* - [Source](https://www.apple.com/uk/newsroom/2021/04/apple-introduces-airtag/#:~:text=Communication%20with%20the%20Find%20My%20network%20is%20end-to-end%20encrypted%20so%20that%20only%20the%20owner%20of%20a%20device%20has%20access%20to%20its%20location%20data)

     Reality: Apple [explains](https://support.apple.com/en-gb/guide/security/sec60fd770ba/1/web/1) the private key pair used to generate new identities is synced across devices.
 This means the AirTag needs to store secrets without a suitable secure memory.
-Note: Apple may have modified the FindMy encryption mechanism to be more appropriate for the AirTag's insecure hardware.
+Note: Apple may have modified the FindMy encryption mechanism to be more appropriate for the AirTag's insecure hardware by only storing the public key.

     Impact: A lost AirTag could be analysed to extract the private key from memory.
 From this the public key(s) can be calculated to download the owner's location records and decrypt with the now known private key(s).

-    Solution: Only store secret key in volatile memory.
+    Solution: Only store public keys, or limit secret keys to volatile memory.
 I have seen behaviour that indicates the AirTag may do this to a limited extent, at least until it is separated from its owner for 3 days and then retains its identity between power cycles.

 ## Security Issues

 There is a surprising lack of basic security controls in the AirTag.
 The result is that non of the data in the device seems to be protected from tampering or information disclosure.
+Apple is surely aware of this, so they must believe this is not a threat.

 <!--- ### Assets --->